Hellbound (TV series): Season 1

-In late July, Yoo Ah-in, Park Jung-min, Kim Hyun-joo, Won Jin-ah, Yang Ik-june, Kim Shin-rok, Ryu Kyung-soo and Lee Re were confirmed to play various roles in the series.
+In late July, Yoo Ah-in, Park Jeong-min, Kim Hyun-joo, Won Jin-ah, Yang Ik-june, Kim Shin-rok, Ryu Kyung-soo, and Lee Re were confirmed to play various roles in the series.

 The series was filmed at Cube Indoor Studio from August 2020 to January 2021.
-The old Chungnam Provincial Government Buildings in Sunhwa-dong, Jung-gu and the Hannam University Missionary Village in Daedeok-gu were outdoor locations for filming.
-On February 25, 2021, the director and the cast of the Hellbound introduced the TV series at a Netflix content roadshow.
+The old Chungnam Provincial Government Buildings in Sunhwa-dong, Jung District and the Hannam University Missionary Village in Daedeok District were the outdoor locations for filming.
+On February 25, 2021, the director and the cast of Hellbound introduced the TV series at a Netflix content roadshow.

 Season 2

 On September 24, 2022, Netflix confirmed a second season.
-On March 2, 2023, it was confirmed that Kim Sung-cheol would replace Yoo Ah-in following drug use charges.
+On March 2, 2023, it was confirmed that Kim Sung-cheol would replace Yoo Ah-in following his drug use charges.
 Kim Hyun-joo, Kim Shin-rok, Yang Ik-june, Lee Dong-hee and Lee Re will reprise their respective roles in Season 2.
 Yang Dong-geun, Lim Seong-jae, Jo Dong-in and Moon Geun-young will also appear to enrich the narrative.
+On June 12, 2023, it was confirmed that Yang Dong-geun dropped out of the series for personal reasons, being replaced by Hong Eui-joon.